scottzak/b27/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 The development server is built to listen on all ports (0.0.0.0) on port 8080, as is required by the AWS Cloud 9 development environment.
+You can then use the default settings and browse through Cloud9 by using `Preview > Preview Running Application` from the main menu.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding